Australia's largest independent migration law firm. Open 7 days! Book here.

 For example, if you’ve lived in multiple countries, you may need to obtain police certificates from each, which can add up.
 Document translation is another ongoing cost, particularly if your documents are not in English.
 Budgeting for these costs as they arise is important, as well as ensuring that your application remains on track without delays.

 In some cases, final costs may arise, particularly if your application is initially refused and you choose to appeal the decision.
-The tribunal application fee is a significant final cost, payable when lodging an appeal with the Administrative Appeals Tribunal (AAT).
+The tribunal application fee is a significant final cost, payable when lodging an appeal with the Administrative Review Tribunal (ART).
 This fee must be paid upfront when filing your appeal, and while you may be eligible for a partial refund if your appeal is successful, it's a substantial expense that should be considered when planning for potential outcomes.

 The Prospective Marriage Visa (subclass 300) has an application fee that is substantial, and there are also further fees once arriving in Australia in order to obtain permanent residency.
 In addition to the visa application fee, additional costs may include medical examinations, police checks, and document translation.
 This visa is designed for prospective marriage visa holders intending to marry their Australian partner.